 Accessories - Filters, caps, cases, bags, flash bulbs, meters, straps, weird bits - whatever you need.
 I don't throw things away so I may have what you needs, somewhere!
 Rummage through the bins.

 Magic lanterns - the more brass the better!
 Plus lantern slides and parts.

 Books - Photographic monographs and decent 'how to' guides, camera specific guides and materials, instruction manuals and promotional leaflets, antiquarian photo books and guides.
 The library and reading room is now open.

-Other - Coming soon, a range of decor items based on antique camera gear - planned are camera lamps, framed 100yo Kodak adverts and other.
+Other - Coming soon, a range of decor items based on antique camera gear - planned are camera lamps, framed 100yo Kodak poster adverts and other.
 Watch this space.

 We Buy - all of the above.
 Fair prices offered but we only buy what we can refurbish and/or resell at a profits of clourse.
 Prices offered depend on condition and demand.
 Poor condition, grubby and busted old stuff may be welcome because it may be rare or needed for for parts or rebirthing.

 Future projects and services - Photo restoration, slide copying, photo art gallery, portrait photo-booth - all in preparation now.
 The reading room is now open - ideas for sale - tons of old and not so old magazines cheap.

 There is a crack, a crack in everything.

 That's how the light gets in.